Gleyber Torres Player Props: Yankees vs. Dodgers

 Gleyber Torres At The Plate

-- Torres is batting .268 with eight doubles, a triple, nine home runs and 25 walks.
+- Torres has eight doubles, a triple, nine home runs and 25 walks while batting .267.

-- Torres enters this game on a 11-game hitting streak.
-Over the course of his last games, he's hitting .304.
+- Torres enters this game on a 12-game hitting streak.
+Over the course of his last outings, he's hitting .304.

-- Looking at the 56 games he has played this season, he's hit a long ball in eight of them (14.3%), and in 3.7% of his trips to the dish.
+- He has homered in 14.0% of his games this year, and 3.7% of his chances at the plate.

-- Torres has had an RBI in 15 games this year (26.8%), including eight multi-RBI outings (14.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Torres has had at least one RBI in 26.3% of his games this year (15 of 57), with two or more RBI eight times (14.0%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.